wletmp5/file-uploader-api/README.md

 2. in terminal, run "mvn package" command in the application directory
 3. go to application/target directory then run "java -jar file-uploader-api-0.0.1-SNAPSHOT.jar"
-4. test the application (you can use any utility to test the APIs)
+4. test the application (you can use any utility to test the APIs) note* polling of files is configured to run every 10 seconds

 a. upload a file:
     url: localhost:8080/documents/